alexztc/alexztc.github.io/_pages/about.md

 My research instests lies in System / HPC / Parallel Computing / ML System and I am very passionate about various acceleration technologies.

 I am very fortunate to be advised by all my adviors / mentors / supervisors.
-They have set an example for me as a researcher ---- always doing interesting things, pursuing own interests and sticking to them.
+They have set an example for me as a researcher ------ *always doing interesting things, pursuing own interests and sticking to them*.

 Education